google/knative-gcp/docs/install/install-knative-gcp.md

    ```shell
    kubectl apply --filename https://github.com/google/knative-gcp/releases/download/${KGCP_VERSION}/cloud-run-events.yaml
    ```
-**Notes:** Above commands are just for the general case.
-For different releases, the installation files may be different (e.g. some old releases don't have `cloud-run-events-pre-install-jobs.yaml`, then you can just ignore related command).
-For one specific release, to make sure it contains all those files, please check the assets under the [release tag]((https://github.com/google/knative-gcp/releases)) before applying the above commands.

 ## Configure the Authentication Mechanism for GCP (the Control Plane)

 Currently, we support two methods: Workload Identity and Kubernetes Secret.
 The